ibexa/documentation-user/docs/content_management/content_model.md

 it is possible that the content model for your installation has already been created by your administrator or content manager.
 However, even a non-technical user can easily create or modify the content model through the editing interface.

-## Content Types
+## Content types

-A **Content Type** is comparable to a pattern or a template on which you base [Content items](content_items.md).
+A **content type** is comparable to a pattern or a template on which you base [Content items](content_items.md).
-Whenever you create a new Content item, you must choose its Content Type.
+Whenever you create a new Content item, you must choose its content type.

-The Content Type defines what Fields are available in the Content item.
+The content type defines what Fields are available in the Content item.
-A Content item may only contain the Fields that are defined in the Content Type.
+A Content item may only contain the Fields that are defined in the content type.

-[[= product_name =]] allows you to create, edit, and delete Content Types and their Fields.
+[[= product_name =]] allows you to create, edit, and delete content types and their Fields.
-A clean installation contains a few basic Content Types.
+A clean installation contains a few basic content types.

-## Content items versus Content Types
+## Content items versus content types

-A [Content item](content_items.md) is an instance of a particular Content Type, in other words, a single object created based on a Content Type template.
+A [Content item](content_items.md) is an instance of a particular content type, in other words, a single object created based on a content type template.

-When a Content item is created, it inherits the Fields from its Content Type.
+When a Content item is created, it inherits the Fields from its content type.
 However, the values of the Fields (their "contents") are empty, and you need to fill them separately for each Content item.
-The Fields in a Content Type are only definitions.
+The Fields in a content type are only definitions.
 This means that they describe what Fields of what kinds will be present in a Content item, but as a rule they do not provide these Fields' values.

-As a consequence, all Content items of the same Content Type will share the same set of Fields, but their Field values will be different.
+As a consequence, all Content items of the same content type will share the same set of Fields, but their Field values will be different.

 For example, you need to store book information.
-You create a new Content Type called "Book" and add to it Fields such as Title, Author, Genre, ISBN, etc.
+You create a new content type called "Book" and add to it Fields such as Title, Author, Genre, ISBN, etc.
-Next, based on this Content Type, you can create any number of Content items.
+Next, based on this content type, you can create any number of Content items.
 The empty Fields will be ready to be filled in with the information about each specific book:

 ![Content model diagram](img/content_model_diagram.png "Content model diagram")